rosflight/rosflight_firmware/docs/user-guide/performance.md

 You may want to do another D-tuning iteration.
 Additionally, sometimes it is helpful to do a little tweaking on roll and pitch separately to eek out a little more performance from the differences in roll and pitch dynamics of your vehicle.

-Notice that I didn't include any I tuning.
-As a general rule, try to keep the I gain as low as possible.
+Notice that we did not include any `I` tuning.
+As a general rule, try to keep the `I` gain as low as possible.
 It will _always_ slow your response rate to input, and it can induce low frequency oscillations.

-You should _only_ have I gain on roll and pitch if one of the following is true:
+You should _only_ have `I` gain on roll and pitch if one of the following is true:

 1. You expect your CG to change, and/or
 1. You expect your rotor geometry to change